-- Place your soaked beans in the instant pot, add 6 cups of water, lock instant pot lid in place, make sure the little pressure knob thingie is in the right location (check your instant pot manual if you need a reference) and press the “manual” button on your instant pot.
-I cook mine on high pressure for about 20 minutes if they have soaked well overnight.
-If you didn’t soak, you should cook for a bit longer, say 30 minutes.
+- Place your dry beans (rinsed and drained) in the instant pot, add 6 cups of water, lock instant pot lid in place, make sure the little pressure knob thingie is in the right location (check your instant pot manual if you need a reference) and press the “manual” button on your instant pot.
+I cook mine on high pressure for 30 minutes.

-- In the meantime prepare your veggies: on a medium saucepan over medium heat, add 1/2 cup of vegetable broth, chopped onions, sliced red bell peppers, and minced garlic.
+- While the beans are cooking: on a medium saucepan over medium heat, add 1/2 cup of vegetable broth, chopped onions, sliced red bell peppers, and minced garlic.
 Allow to cook until soft and tender.
 Add more veggie broth as needed.
-Once soft and tender, add this saute to the pot with the beans and mix.
+Once soft and tender, set aside and add to the beans once soft.

-- To the large pot with the beans add salt, pepper, dash of cayenne, tomato powder, diced tomato, vinegar, oregano powder, and any of the other of the optional ingredients that I suggested (potatoes, parsley, dried basil).
+- Back to the beans (once beans are soft): add salt, pepper, dash of cayenne, tomato powder, diced tomato, vinegar, oregano powder, and any of the other of the optional ingredients that I suggested (potatoes, carrots, parsley, dried basil).
 Continue to heat over low/medium heat, adding more water if needed, until you reach your desired consistency.
 If you are using potatoes or carrots, taste often to check softness.

 - Taste test your soup often and add a little more salt or maybe a little more vinegar or even more tomato powder, if you haven’t reached your desired taste.
 Sometimes I even like to throw in a little dash of onion and garlic powder as well for that extra added cooked flavor!
 Yum.